 Did you know some of the best Gmail features are hidden?

-Do you want some crazy Gmail tips and tricks to boost productivity?
+Do you want some cool Gmail tips and tricks to boost your productivity?

 Gmail without a doubt is one of the best email providers out there.
-But not everyone uses it to its full potential, and today you’ll learn 5 clever Gmail tips and tricks that I swear to God you’ll wish you knew about sooner.
+But not everyone uses it to its full potential, and today you’ll learn 5 awesome Gmail tips and tricks that you’ll wish you knew about sooner.

-Here’s a typical situation that I’m pretty sure everybody can relate.
-You just hit the ” Send” button to send your email and later realize there was an unfortunate typo or spelling mistake.
+Here’s a typical situation that I’m pretty sure everybody can relate to.
+You just hit the Send button to send your email and later realize there was an unfortunate typo or spelling mistake.
 What an embarrassment!

 2. Send Large Attachments

-When you compose an email, there’s a little icon at the bottom of the window that let you attach files from your Google Drive.
+When you compose an email, there’s a little icon at the bottom of the window that lets you attach files from Google’s cloud storage services, Google Drive.
 You can send up to 10GB with permission to the shared files.
 Don’t worry, even if the person you’re sharing with, doesn’t have Gmail he/she will be able to receive the attachment.